Smallpox in Australia: Deliberate release theories, 1789

 However revived arguments for overland transmission were put by Judy Campbell in her 2002 book Invisible Invaders, and Macknight (1986 and 2011).
-H. A. Willis complained in 2010 that Butlin’s supporters had ignored the fact that his study, “was confined to the period before 1850.
-Yet the 1860s epidemic shows that smallpox could and did travel overland from northern Australia.”
+H. A. Willis complained in 2010 that Butlin's supporters had ignored the fact that his study, "was confined to the period before 1850.
+Yet the 1860s epidemic shows that smallpox could and did travel overland from northern Australia."
 There was also, in the 1980s, a re-emergence of the rival chickenpox theory.

-The independent scholar Christopher Warren (2007, 2014) became a strong advocate of the view that smallpox was deliberately released from the surgeon’s inoculation jars as an act of germ warfare.
+The independent scholar Christopher Warren (2007, 2014) became a strong advocate of the view that smallpox was deliberately released from the surgeon's inoculation jars as an act of germ warfare.
 This led him into complex debates with Fenner, Carmody, Willis and others as to whether these inoculation samples could have been protected from heat sufficiently to be still viable in April 1789.
-However, in 2014 he laid out a detailed argument that the colony in April 1789 was in an extremely weak military position versus the Aborigines, and speculated that the release of smallpox was a response to this by one or more of the colonists, perhaps without the Governor’s knowledge.
-Warren also cited a story from the Balmoral region of North Sydney, reported in 2001 by the Aboriginal academic Dennis Foley: “According to Foley, an Aboriginal oral tradition reported that, at Balmoral, there were blankets with red markings, a stripe of words or a crown and that those who took the blankets died a horrible death of fire under their skin and the pus of a thousand festering sores.”
-Warren suggests that concentrations of Aboriginal remains around Sydney “are consistent with a release of smallpox at Balmoral and at Botany Bay [south of Sydney] with some natives dying as they fled north and south.”
-In 2021 Warren claimed that “the British had no other option than to use smallpox against local Aborigines in 1789 because they had no ammunition for their muskets […]”.
+However, in 2014 he laid out a detailed argument that the colony in April 1789 was in an extremely weak military position versus the Aboriginals, and speculated that the release of smallpox was a response to this by one or more of the colonists, perhaps without the Governor's knowledge.
+Warren also cited a story from the Balmoral region of North Sydney, reported in 2001 by the Aboriginal academic Dennis Foley: "According to Foley, an Aboriginal oral tradition reported that, at Balmoral, there were blankets with red markings, a stripe of words or a crown and that those who took the blankets died a horrible death of fire under their skin and the pus of a thousand festering sores."
+Warren suggests that concentrations of Aboriginal remains around Sydney "are consistent with a release of smallpox at Balmoral and at Botany Bay [south of Sydney] with some natives dying as they fled north and south."
+In 2021 Warren claimed that "the British had no other option than to use smallpox against local Aboriginals in 1789 because they had no ammunition for their muskets [...]".

 While acknowledging Carmody's and Ford's argument that chickenpox was present on the First Fleet and would have become infectious via shingles, Warren argued in his 2014 article that it was suspicious that in April 1789 a smallpox epidemic "was reported amongst the Port Jackson Aboriginal tribes who were actively resisting settlers from the First Fleet".
-When the Ockham’s Razor radio program for 13 April 2014 invited Warren to re-state these arguments, Carmody responded briefly on the same program, claiming that there was in fact "no hard medical evidence" that the 1789 outbreak was smallpox, and said that the surgeons’ inoculation samples would have been inert by April 1789.
+When the Ockham's Razor radio program for 13 April 2014 invited Warren to re-state these arguments, Carmody responded briefly on the same program, claiming that there was in fact "no hard medical evidence" that the 1789 outbreak was smallpox, and said that the surgeons' inoculation samples would have been inert by April 1789.